rugglcon/python-backgroundchanger/README.md

 * `tkinter` - a python GUI toolkit, but is only used to get the screen resolution.
 This is usually installed via a system package.
 * `requests` - python module for HTTP requests.
 Install with `pip3 install requests`
+* `pywal` - generates color schemes and used for changing the wallpaper.
+Install with `pip3 install pywal`